meapistol/Spectra-of-graphs/README.md

 The program **Isospectral.nb** has a set of commands to generate graphs that are isospectral but not isomorphic.
 Included in **Isospectral.nb** is a large and growing set of isospectral pairs that are not isomorphic.
 In order for **Isospectral.nb** to work **GraphRoots.nb** must be run first.

-**LargeGraphs.nb** contains the software to load graphs with 8 and 9 vertices as well as to check for isospectral sets.
+**LargeGraphs.nb** contains the software to load graphs with 8, 9 and ten vertices as well as to check for isospectral sets.
 The notebook also contains these sets.
 Note that you have to download the graphs yourself from the reference given in the manuscript (https://rb.gy/ptazhr).

 **GraphGrowth.nb** contains the software to spectrally grow graphs.
 It is necessary to run GraphRoots first.